theo9921/IDP/README.md

 ## What is contained in this repo?
 In this repo you will find two folders **/IDPPlayground** and **/Software**.
 All the files used in the final version of the project are located inside the **/Software** folder, inlcuding any test files.
 The **/IDPPlayground** folder contains experimentations that may have or have not been included in the final version of the project.

+The **.Software** folders also contains the following:

+* **./main/** : Inside this folder you will find the main C++ programm as well as the compiled version (for the Armv8 processor)
+* **./modules/** : This folder contains a list of header files which contain dependencies and helper functions corresponding to each component of the robots software
+* **./test/** : This folder contains all the different tests run on the robot.